Yandy Díaz Player Props: Rays vs. Phillies

-Yandy Diaz -- batting .432 in his past 10 games -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Aaron Nola on the mound, on July 4 at 4:10 PM ET.
+The Tampa Bay Rays, including Yandy Diaz (.378 batting average in his past 10 games), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Tropicana Field, Wednesday at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Mariners.
+He had a hitless showing in his most recent game (0-for-4) against the Phillies.

 Yandy Díaz Game Info & Props vs. the Phillies